makhidkarun/traveller_pyroute/PyRoute/DeltaDebug/readme.md

 How is delta debugging being applied here, and what problem is it solving?
 -----------------
-PyRoute's version of delta debugging takes a list of input sectors, a definition of the problem, and automates the grunt work of reducing the input's size by:
+PyRoute's version of delta debugging takes a list of input sectors, a definition of the problem, and automates the grunt work of reducing the input's size by, in order:

 - Discarding irrelevant sectors completely
+- Discarding irrelevant allegiances
 - Discarding irrelevant subsectors
 - Discarding irrelevant star systems

 This default setting works reasonably well - in the worked example below, starting with Zarushagar and a broken copy of Dagudashaag (approx 1050 stars in total), those default settings reduced the input to 1 sector file (Dagudashaag) with only 2 star systems in it.

-There are three extra, currently-experimental, passes available:
+There are two extra, currently-experimental, passes available:
-- Discarding irrelevant allegiances (runs after sector discard)
+- Discarding irrelevant _portions_ (eg trade codes, high/low TL) of a given star system (runs after single-system discard)
-- Discarding irrelevant _pairs_ (not merely adjacent pairs) of star systems (runs after single-system discard)
+- Discarding irrelevant _pairs_ (not merely adjacent pairs) of star systems (runs after portion discard)
-- Discarding irrelevant _portions_ (eg trade codes, high/low TL) of a given star system (runs after double-system discard)

 You might need one or more of these experimental passes if your particular problem doesn't reduce well with the standard ones.